Tom Heinsohn: Personal life and later career

 Heinsohn was married to Diane Regenhard.
 Their marriage ended in divorce.
 Tom and Diane Heinsohn had three children: Paul, David, and Donna.
 He had 5 grandchildren: Danielle, Victoria, Brooke, Adrian, and Christopher.
 Heinsohn's second wife was Helen Weiss, who died in 2008.

 Away from the court, Heinsohn enjoyed painting and playing golf; he once headed a life insurance company.
 In 1988, he wrote a memoir titled "Give 'em the Hook", with writer Joe Fitzgerald.

-Death & tribute
+Death and tribute

 Heinsohn died at his home from kidney failure on November 9, 2020, at the age of 86.

 Following the first Celtics game after Heinsohn’s death The Celtics sported black "Tommy" patches on their jerseys in his honor, The team also lowered eight of the franchise's 17 championship banners to court-level, each of them representing a significant part of Heinsohn's legacy with the Celtics.
 The team also held two “Tommy Heinsohn nights” in celebration of his life during the 2021 and 2022 seasons.
 The Celtics still give out “Tommy” Awards at the end of every game to the player that represents the best play/hustle.